Order-based Structure Learning without Score Equivalence: Posterior sampling via order MCMC

-We propose another estimator of the PIP of edge $i \rightarrow j$ defined by $\hat{\Gamma}_{ij}^{\mathrm{RB}} = T^{-1} \sum_{t=1}^T \hat{\Gamma}_{ij}^{(t)}$.
-The superscript ``RB'' indicates that, in a general sense, this can be seen as a Rao-Blackwellized-type estimator~\citep{robert2021rao}.
-In our numerical experiments we find this scheme helps reduce the variance of edge PIP estimates.
+We can now estimate the posterior inclusion probability of edge $i \rightarrow j$ by $\hat{\Gamma}_{ij}^{\mathrm{RB}} = T^{-1} \sum_{t=1}^T \hat{\Gamma}_{ij}^{(t)}$.
+The superscript RB indicates that, in a general sense, this can be seen as a Rao-Blackwellized-type estimator~\citep{robert2021rao}.
+In our numerical experiments, we find this scheme helps reduce the variance of edge posterior inclusion probability estimates.